nhm38/ECE4960/lab3-page.md

     - VL53L1X I2C device address: 0x52 = 82 in decimal = 0b1010010 in binary
     - ICM-20948 I2C address: AD0 = 0 -> 0x68 = 104 in decimal = 0b1101000 in binary
         - AD0_VAL is 1 by default unless the ADR jumper is connected.
 Connecting the I2C ADR jumper changes the default address of the IMU and AD0_VAL becomes 0.
 In this case the internal jumper is connected, so AD0_VAL should be 0.
-        - Becuase I connect the IMU first, I was able to properly detect its address before I connected the 2 TOF sensors
+        - Becuase I connected the IMU first, I was able to properly detect its address before I connected the 2 TOF sensors

 {% include youtube.html video="bHrGxIOisgo" %}